alpinegizmo/anderbuns-recipes/content/blog/kimchi/index.md

 #### Step 1

-Cut each cabbage in half through the core, then cut a slit through the core 2 inches above the stem so that the leaves are loosened but still attached.
+Cut cabbage in half through the core, then cut a slit through the core 2 inches above the stem so that the leaves are loosened but still attached.
 Dunk the halves in a large bowl of water to moisten all the leaves.
 Place on a work surface.
 Sprinkle the salt between the leaves and put the cabbage in a large bowl.
 Let stand for 1½ hours, turning the cabbage over every 30 minutes.

 #### Step 2